alexmalan/flask-restx-machine/README.md

         python3 app.py test
         ```
     - Method2 - Using pytest:
-        - For fallowing options are available:
+        - For following options are available:
             - `-v` - to have verbose tests
             - `-s` - to see logging from tests